dukeofharen/httplaceholder/docs/UI.md

 - The blue button removes **ALL** requests.
 - The green button refreshes the requests.

+Besides this, you have the "Create stub" button at the top of every request.
+If you press this button, a stub will be created based on the request parameters, which will save a lot of time.

 ## Stubs

 On the stubs page you can see all stubs configured in HttPlaceholder.
 When you click on a stub, you'll see the stub configuration in YAML.